aanandprabhu30/NLP-Project/Documentation/LOGS.md

 ### 🎯 July 25th, 2025 – Methodology Classifier v8.0 (TWO-STAGE ALTERNATIVE APPROACH)

+> **Update (July 25th, 2025)**: v8.0 has been **moved to educational status** (`v8.0_educational/`) after discovering it was built on false premises.
+Originally claimed to improve upon v7.0's "poor" Mixed F1 (≈0.35), but v7.0's actual Mixed F1 = 0.68. v8.0 now serves as an educational case study in baseline verification importance.

 #### Background and Motivation

 While v7.0 provided methodologically sound classification with 86.92% accuracy and solid Mixed methodology detection (F1-score 0.68), exploration of alternative approaches led to the development of v8.0 as a two-stage methodology classifier experiment.